geg-tech/brew-keeb/README.md

 * integrated USB hub, supporting 4 connecting devices!
 * awesome sauce silkscreen!

 I'm overall very happy how this project turned out.
-Art-wise, this is my favorite project so far, with the PCB having 100% original silkscreen designs with the back paying homage to my previous projects.
+Art-wise, this is my favorite project so far, with the PCB having 100% original silkscreen designs with the back paying homage to all my previous projects!

+## how 2 use this
+its a keyboard where you go click clack on it <br/>
+This is a standard 75% keyboard with 4 moddable macro buttons on the side and 2 knobs with switches!
+Tweak their functions in the firmware <br/>
+By default, the macro buttons and knobs will:
+* Open Snipping Tool
+* Alt + Tab
+* Select All
+* type :3
+* Adjust Volume
+* Adjust Brightness

+anyways funky picture time
+## CAD

+## PCB

+## BOM